 A pressure relief valve is used to release excess pressure from a system during overpressure situations thus avoiding catastrophic failure.
-So, a Pressure relief valve is an important process safety device and widely used in chemical, petrochemical, power, and oil and gas industries.
+So, a Pressure relief valve is an important process safety device and is widely used in the chemical, petrochemical, power, and oil and gas industries.
 The pressure relief valve (PRV) is designed to open at a predefined set pressure.
 So whenever the system pressure exceeds the set pressure, the PRV pops and releases the overpressure and when the excess pressure is removed the PRV closes again.
 The main advantages of installing a pressure relief valve in a system are:

 - They vent the fluid to safeguard the system from overpressure.